• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 LA County will rely on historic preservation experts to inform our decisions on this topic.
 If historically significant portions of the historic structure remain, and there are original plans available, it is possible to rebuild the structure in an historically appropriate manner.
 Please contact the Los Angeles Conservancy for additional advice.

 Yes.
-Applications for like-for-like replacement structures will receive an expedited plan check.
+These rebuild projects are considered like-for-like replacements and will receive an expedited plan check.
+For the Eaton Fire area only, you may increase the floor area by up to 200 SF or 10%, whichever is greater.
 Although like-for-like replacement structures do not need to comply with current Zoning Code requirements, they will need to comply with current Building Code, Fire Code, and Health and Safety Code requirements.

 RETURNING TO YOUR PROPERTY